-Faculty will determine attendance based on the demands of their coursework.
-Faculty have the flexibility within this policy to customize the attendance expectations.
-All faculty members must actually take and record attendance, even if they do not have penalties embedded in their syllabi.
+All faculty members must actually take and record attendance.
 Attendance records could be requested by Chairs, the Registrar, the Dean of Students, or the VPAA's office for documentation purposes and need to be up-to-date each week.

-- (1) Faculty who prefer a stricter policy can hold with the minimum as written above.
-After students use their permitted absences, faculty can apply a penalty (failing the class, grade penalty, additional assignments, etc.). - (2) Faculty need to notify students when they have reached approximately 90% of their absences.
-The Registration Office, the University Registrar, and the Dean of Students should be copied on this email for record-keeping purposes.
-This is especially important for faculty that will use a grade reduction or a course failure as a penalty.
-Having notifications documented supports AUIS faculty if a student files a Grade Appeal.
-(See Appendix A) - (3) Faculty need to have clearly set and communicated policies for their attendance.
+- (1) After students use their permitted absences, faculty can apply a penalty (failing the class, grade penalty, additional assignments, etc.). - (2) Faculty need to notify students when they have reached approximately 90% of their absences.
+The Registration Office, the University Registrar, and the Dean of Students should be copied on this email for record-keeping purposes. - (3) Faculty need to have clearly set and communicated policies for their attendance.
 This should be written on the syllabus, included on the course dashboard in Moodle, and verbally explained with the data displayed during Week One of classes.
 This multi-modal delivery approach ensures that students have access to the information and that faculty have recourse when students claim ignorance. - (4) "Attendance" should not be a solo category on the syllabus.
 This frequently leads to students receiving double grade penalties (i.e., a zero on a quiz and a loss in attendance points) that force sick students to come to class, possibly infecting their classmates and the faculty.
 "Class Engagement", "In-Class Work", "Class Check-Ins," etc. are all options if a faculty member needs to fill in an Attendance-based grade category.
 Faculty are welcome to eliminate this completely without a replacement and adjust their percentages on other assessments accordingly. - (5) Faculty are strongly encouraged to provide some mode of class record for students on Moodle.
 This can be a recording of the class itself, a flipped-classroom style recorded lecture, or a materials walk-through.
 These can be determined by the teaching style and course requirements.
 External videos (YouTube, Udemy, Khan Academy, etc.) can be great teaching resources, but are an insufficient substitute for faculty-recorded materials because they are not customized to the experience of the AUIS classroom.